COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 for DOMUTYP='NRPC' observations; records with DOMUTYP='HTTP' do have

-valid non-zero CPU measurments.
+valid non-zero CPU measurements.
 Domino Release 6.02 contains that

 fix, which apparently cannot be retrofitted on Release 5.